June 18–22, 2017

 Bretton Woods, New Hampshire

-Applications are now being accepted for the Macro Financial Modeling Initiative's summer session.
-The program is designed for early-career professionals and doctoral students in economics and related fields who are interested in developing enhanced macroeconomic models with linkages to the financial sector.
+The Macro Financial Modeling Initiative's summer session is designed for early-career professionals and doctoral students in economics and related fields who are interested in developing enhanced macroeconomic models with linkages to the financial sector.
 The program provides an opportunity to learn about, discuss, and advance work on macro models with financial sector linkages and related topics.

 The initiative's goal is to construct better, more comprehensive models for assessing systemic risk stemming from activities in the financial sector that can impact the economy.
 Emerging scholars can play an important role in that effort; this program engages them in that mission and provides access to methods, insights, expertise, and contacts that can enhance their efforts.